haddocking/haddocking.github.io/education/HADDOCK24/RNA-Pol-III/index.md

 Let us first inspect the available data, namely the various structures (or homology models) as well as the information from MS we have at hand to guide the docking.
-After unpacking the archive provided for this tutorial (see [Setup](#setuprequirements) above), you should see a directory called RNA-Pol-III with the following subdirectories in it:
+After unpacking the archive provided for this tutorial (see [Setup](#setuprequirements) above), you should see a directory called `RNA-Pol-III` with the following subdirectories in it:

-  * __cryo-EM__: This directory contains a 9Å cryo-EM map of the RNA Pol-III.
+  * __cryo-EM__: This directory contains a 9Å cryo-EM map of the RNA Pol III.

   * __disvis__: This directory contains text files called `xlinks-all-X-Y.disvis` describing the cross-links between the various domains (X and Y).
 These files are in the format required to run DISVIS.
 The directory also containts the results of DISVIS analysis of the variour domain pairs as directories named `disvis-results-X-Y`